devops-maestro17/PassShield-K8s/README.md

 ![image](https://github.com/user-attachments/assets/1479381d-b0c0-47e5-b0b7-22a9573ac3e2)

 > For the next step, you need a custom domain.
-In this project I have used my custom domain `app.devops-maestro.xyz` as defined in the `ingress.yaml` file
+In this project I have used my custom domain `app.devops-maestro.xyz` as defined in the `ingress.yaml` file.

 ### Apply the Ingress manifest with your custom domain
     ```sh